Menu

 • hypertension, which is abnormally high blood pressure

-That being said, comparing different life insurance policies is vital, especially if you want specific conditions covered.
+That said, comparing different life insurance policies is vital, especially if you want specific conditions covered.

 How Much Does Critical Illness Cover Cost?

 Critical illness cover costs are based on monthly premiums like any other insurance policy.
 These can vary very widely from one insurer to another.
-However, the costs of your insurance won’t just depend on the company you buy insurance from.
+However, your insurance costs won’t just depend on the company you buy insurance from.

 Essentially, the factors that will impact your insurance premiums include the following: